-I was on another call when someone attempted to reach me. they left me a message with a number to call because they were interested in corporate headshots pricing.
+I was on another call when someone attempted to reach me. they left me a message with a number to call. they said they were interested in corporate headshots pricing.
 I returned the call and the lady who responded confirmed that her assistant called and left a message. we were inching toward spring but it was still cold.

 I later learned that she’s a corporate executive working for real estate brokerage firm in washington dc. she wanted the pictures as soon as possible.
 I wasn’t busy at the time so I could book a shoot on short notice. she picked a thursday and as for the time, 12 noon was fine with both of us. it snowed the day before so winter wasn’t going away without a fight.
 I usually arrive early to a shoot. there’s always some anxiety over whether client will show up, will arrive late…